iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

   - Achieve 95%+ successful status lookups for orders in the last 30 days.
 - **Constraints:**
   - Vendor API rate limit is 100 requests/minute.
-  - Access to the vendor API requires an API key, and our Security team must approve issuing and storing that key before we can proceed.
+  - Access to the vendor API requires an API key, and our Security team must approve using and storing that key before we can proceed.
   - Release window is Wednesday 18:00–20:00.
   - We must not display full payment card data (privacy/security constraint).